mderazon/website/_harp/public/passwordless-login-in-mobile-apps/index.md

 ## Traditional login
 Our app has always had an option to sign up with a social account - Facebook and Google+.
-We started with social sign up because we thought it would make the log in process easy on the user.
+We started with social sign up because we thought it would make the log in process easy for the user.
 We quickly found out that people don't like logging in with their social accounts, I think it's due to bad reputation of apps posting all kind of junk on behalf of the user.
-The situation has changed since and most of the login providers have given a lot of control back to the users but the trust was broken and it's not going to be easy to fix it again.
+The situation has changed since and most of the login providers have given a lot of privacy control back to the users but the bad rep is still there.

 **I was mostly tired of the usual email sign up flow which usually consists of the following separate flows**:

 1. Show a page with input field for email and password.
-Since the password is masked, need to either add another "validate password" input field or give the user an option to unmask the password to make sure he got it right
+Since the password is masked, need to either add another "validate password" input field or give the users an option to unmask the password to make sure they got it right.
-2. If you want to make sure the emails is real (not all apps need this step), you need to send a verification mail to the user.
+2. If you want to make sure the email address is real (not all apps need this step), you need to send a verification email to the user.
-3. Need to supply a "forgot my password" flow.
+3. Need to build a "forgot my password" flow.
-4. Need to enforce a password policy most of the times, so people won't put `1234` or `password` as their password (optional, but recommended).
+4. Need to enforce some kind of password policy, so people won't put `1234` or `password` as their password (optional, but recommended).

 This is **quite an overhead** for just letting people use your app.

 ## Passwordless login
 I was looking for a simpler solution when I came across a [nice blog post](https://hacks.mozilla.org/2014/10/passwordless-authentication-secure-simple-and-fast-to-deploy/) by Mozilla engineers.
-The idea is nice:
+The idea is this:
 Why let people create crappy and insecure passwords to access your service when you can leverage other services that they have like gmail / outlook that already have a secure authentication system, probably better than what you can afford to build.
 The added value is that they won't need to remember a new password.

+I took the idea in the blog and added a little twist to adjust it to mobile apps

 ### How does it work ?
-Think of it as taking the "Reset password" mechanism and making it the main flow to authenticate.
+Think of it as taking the "Reset password" flow and making it the main flow to authenticate.
 In an nutshell:

 1. User enters an email address
 2. An email with a one time token link is sent to the user.